taegyoon-kim/nlp_26spring/README.md

   - [GRS] Chp.
 18 "Coding a Training Set"
   - [GRS] Chp.
 19 "Classifying Documents with Supervised Learning"
   - [GRS] Chp.
 20 "Checking Performance"
-  - ✝ Siegel, A.A., Nikitin, E., Barberá, P., Sterling, J., Pullen, B., Bonneau, R., Nagler, J. and Tucker, J.A., 2021.
+  - (tentative) ✝ Siegel, A.A., Nikitin, E., Barberá, P., Sterling, J., Pullen, B., Bonneau, R., Nagler, J. and Tucker, J.A., 2021.
 Trumping hate on Twitter?
 Online hate speech in the 2016 US election campaign and its aftermath.
 Quarterly Journal of Political Science, 16(1), pp.71-104.
-- Optional reading
+- Recommended reading
   - Piper, A., 2022.
 Biodiversity is not declining in fiction.
 Journal of Cultural Analytics, 7(3).

 ### Week 8 (Apr 20): Mid-term Break